dkrishnaveni26/How-to-prepare-Paneer-Butter-Masala/index.md

 ### Tips for best results:

-- Tomato is one of the key ingredients of the dish, so ensure to use red, ripe, and firm tomatoes.
+- Tomato is one of the key ingredients, so ensure to use red, ripe, and firm tomatoes.
 - We can always use fresh store-bought paneer, but, for best flavour and taste it is recommended to use homemade paneer.
-You can use [this](https://www.youtube.com/watch?v=A9bwHBikW8o) as reference[^2].
+You can use [this](https://www.youtube.com/watch?v=A9bwHBikW8o) as reference[^2] for preparing homemade paneer.
-- Paneer cubes can be fried and added to the gravy for extra crispness.
+- Paneer cubes can be fried and added to the curry for extra crispness.
-- It is recommended to use Kashmiri chilli powder or bright orangish-red colour, apart from this ripe red tomatoes also contribute towards lovely orangish-red coloured gravy.
+- It is recommended to use Kashmiri chilli powder for bright orangish-red colour, apart from this ripe red tomatoes also contribute towards lovely orangish-red colour.
-- Due to shortage of time if Cashews cannot be pre-soaked for 30 minutes, we can replace it with finely powdered Cashews and add it when blending Tomatoes and Onions.
+- Due to shortage of time if Cashews cannot be pre-soaked in water, we can replace it with finely powdered Cashews and add it when blending Tomato and Onion.

 ### Nutrition Value:

-Below is an approximate estimate of the nutritional value.
+Below is an approximate estimation of the nutritional value of the recipe.
 This dish contains a total of ***465kcal*** *for 1 serving.*

 --- | ---
 Carbohydrates | *12g*